-Both malignant and healthy tissues are uniformly heated from all sides.
-The temperature difference between tumor cells and surrounding healthy tissue is hardly measurable (even, focused heating).
+Both malignant and healthy tissues are heated uniformly on all sides.
+The temperature difference between the tumour cells and the surrounding healthy tissue is barely measurable.
+Even by focusing the heat locally.

 Data based on actual results obtained clinically and scientifically.

-In other words, the treatment of Oncothermia is based on two key effects: energy absorption and selection at the cellular level, both controlled by a modulated electric field that crosses the patient.
-In this way, the tumor becomes a constant parameter and Controllable within a closed electrical circuit.
+In conclusion, Oncothermia treatment is based on two key effects: energy absorption and selection at the cellular level, both controlled by a modulated electric field that passes through the patient.
+In this way, the tumour becomes a constant and controllable parameter within a closed electrical circuit.